middlebury/college-handbook/content/i-policies-for-all/appropriate-use/id-cards.md

 ![Student looking out at a sunset in Middlebury](https://sandcat.middlebury.edu/comm/emailimages/admissions/2021/yield/why-midd-video-th.jpg)

 The photos as well as other information related to an individual MiddCard will usually be considered personally identifiable information and protected as such.
-Information about IT systems and controls is available within the [ITS policies](https://www.middlebury.edu/office/information-technology-services/policies). test
+Information about IT systems and controls is available within the [ITS policies](https://www.middlebury.edu/office/information-technology-services/policies).